Wollongong Coastal Management Program

 The Blessings of Illawarra Mother Nature

-by Annie Marlow, almost 2 years ago
+by Annie Marlow, over 2 years ago

 What do you reckon it means to look after our coastline?
 I’m pretty convinced that to make sure we have a good place to swim, have lots of fish to catch & birds to watch, to have some shade to walk in & sit under when its hot, good air to breath when we are running or working hard on a bike, the best way to go is to nurture Illawarra Mother Nature.
 She is among the best in the world for diversity & so eager to grow if you give her a bit of room.